hfeeki/bluetooth/README.md

 BC.js (v0.5.0)
 ===================================
-BC.js is the core implementation of universal Bluetooth JavaScript API.<br/>
+BC.js is the core implementation of Bluetooth SDK for Android/iOS, in Bluetooth JavaScript API.<br/>
-It supports both Bluetooth 4.0 GATT interface in IOS/Android and Bluetooth 2.1 Classical interface in Android.
+It supports both Bluetooth 4.0 GATT/BLE interface in IOS/Android and Bluetooth 2.1 Classical Rfcomm/L2cap socket interface in Android.

   * Online Bluetooth Javascript API document: http://www.bcsphere.org/portal.php?mod=topic&topicid=3 <br/>
   * library based on BC.js, which can be re-used by applications to accelerate development.